SoftwareAG/cumulocity-ttn-integration/README.md

 6. Access Microservice locally

-    The Microservice can be accessed on `http://localhost:8080/` by sending a POST request and the corresponding payload as described in the previous section.
+    The Microservice can be accessed on `http://localhost:8080/` by sending a POST request, which contains the corresponding payload as described in the previous section.
 Make sure to set the correct authorization when running it locally, username needs to be `tenantId/username`.

 ## How to deploy to Cumulocity

-The Microservice comes with the `microservice-package-maven-plugin`, which enables the build of the Microservice using Maven, including a Docker image in case Docker is available on the build system.
+The Microservice comes with the `microservice-package-maven-plugin`, which enables building the Microservice using Maven, including a Docker image in case Docker is available on the build system.
 To trigger the build run `mvn clean install` for the project.
-To enable the build of the Docker Image set the property `<c8y.docker.skip>false</c8y.docker.skip>` in the `pom.xml` within the `./ttn-integration/c8y-ttn-integration` directory.
+To enable the build of the Docker Image set the property `<c8y.docker.skip>false</c8y.docker.skip>` to `true` in the `pom.xml` within the `./ttn-integration/c8y-ttn-integration` directory.

 If the build has been successful the build artifacts can be found in the `target` directory.
 If the Docker build has been enabled the `target` directory also includes a zip archive.
 The zip archive consists of the Docker Image and the Cumulocity Microservice manifest.
 Upload the zip archive as Microservice application in the Administration application of Cumulocity to deploy the Microservice within Cumulocity.

 For more information about deploying a Microservice check the [documentation](https://cumulocity.com/guides/microservice-sdk/java/#developing-microservice).

-Check the release section for the latest build.
+Check the release section for the latest build of this Microservice.

 ## Disclaimer